 - Examine the use of a variety of technological tools to enhance literacy coaching and support the professional learning of teachers in virtual and face-to-face contexts

 You’ll earn 60 professional development hours upon completion of this training, or you may enroll for 3 or 6 graduate credits.

-Cynthia Downend, Assistant Director, Literacy Programs
+Cynthia Downend, Associate Director, Literacy Programs

 Cynthia Downend has worked at the Center for Reading Recovery and Literacy Collaborative for 15 years, serving in the roles of primary level literacy trainer and currently as the Assistant Director for Primary Literacy Programs.